Hi, I'm Maddy!

-I was first introduced to yoga when I was 17 years old on a retreat with my family, at the time I didn't have much patience for the physical practice (asana) but I loved the spiritual aspect.
+I was first introduced to yoga when I was 17 years old on holiday with my family, at the time I didn't have much patience for the physical practice (asana) but I loved the spiritual aspect.
 My first teacher was an amazing man called Ken who had completely transformed his life after an accident, through yoga.
 He was incredibly inspiring, open hearted and the perfect first guide to my yoga journey.
-A couple of years later I found myself bored, lacking appreciation for my surroundings and working a dull nine hour retail shift.
+A couple of years later I found myself bored, completely lacking appreciation for my surroundings and working a dull retail shift.
 I knew something had to change so after spending a few hours googling 'What to do with your life' I found a wonderful website offering a Karma Yoga program (where you work selflessly for no financial payment) in the beautiful West Coast of Canada.
 A few weeks later I found myself completely on my own in a country I had no experience in, having spent 24 hours travelling to arrive in a wet tent in the middle of a dark forest.
 To use that old cliche of a 'gap year' ...my life was changed forever.

 I spent two magical months living, working and serving at this yoga centre in Canada and fell in love with yoga, yogis and all of the ancient yogic philosophies that accompany this lifestyle.
 I was determined to live in a more conscious, loving, healthy way.